NEW JERSEY WRONGFUL DEATH lawyers

 Ensure that you get any grief counseling you or your loved ones need to get through this difficult time.
 Many places offer grief counseling, including local churches and charities.

 Getting the strength you need to overcome your grief and start the healing process is essential for everyone.

 Avoid talking to the insurance company covering the event

-The insurance company covering the accident will make every effort to reach out to the surviving family members, usually the spouse, and request an interview.
+The insurance company covering the accident will try to reach out to the surviving family members, usually the spouse, and request an interview.
 While this may seem like a non-issue, it is actually a very big deal.

-The insurance company is seeking information about the accident, and your deceased loved one, and your family.
-Not so that they can be kind and generous, but to gain information to deny or decrease any claim that you may have against them for wrongful death.
+The insurance company seeks information about the accident, your deceased loved one, and your family.
+Not so they can be kind and generous but to gain information to deny or decrease any claim you may have against them for wrongful death.

 It will always be in your best interest to decline any written or oral interview until you have spoken with an NJ wrongful death attorney.

 If the insurance company asks for an interview, politely decline and say that you will contact them as soon as you have spoken with your attorney.

 Do not share detailed posts on social media about the accident

 It is now standard practice for insurance companies to have teams of employees monitoring the social media accounts of anyone who has filed a claim.
 Since social media is public information, they use any information gained from these sites to build a case against your claim.